50 reasons Tokyo is the world's greatest city

 43. Onsen with the best feng shui

-Strictly built according to the principles of feng shui, Yukari is a beautifully appointed hot spring in Tokyo's western suburbs.
+Strictly built according to the principles of feng shui, Yumori is a beautifully appointed hot spring in Tokyo's western suburbs.

 The baths are marked with the cardinal directions for proper orientation during soaking.